spacelift-io/user-documentation/docs/concepts/policy/README.md

 - `time.now_ns`
 - `trace`

 Disabling `time.now_ns` may seem surprising at first - after all, what's wrong with getting the current timestamp?
 Alas, depending on the current timestamp will make your policies impure and thus tricky to test - and we encourage you to [test your policies thoroughly](#testing-policies)!
-You will notice though that the current timestamp in Rego-compatible form (Unix nanoseconds) is available as `request.timestamp_ns` in every policy payload, so please use it instead.
+You will notice though that the current timestamp in Rego-compatible form (Unix nanoseconds) is available as `spacelift.request.timestamp_ns` in plan policy payloads, so please use it instead.

 Policies must be self-contained and cannot refer to external resources (e.g., files in a VCS repository).